-15. EMPLOYEE BENEFIT PLANS
+14. EMPLOYEE BENEFIT PLANS

 The Company maintains a 401(k) Retirement Savings Plan (the "401(k) Plan") for all eligible employees.
 To be eligible for the 401(k) Plan, an employee must be at least 20.5 years of age and have completed their eligibility period of 60 days and 160 hours of service from date of hire.
 If they do not meet the 160 hours of service requirement, they may be eligible at 12 months provided they have reached 1,000 hours of service from date of hire.
 The 401(k) Plan is funded by elective employee contributions of up to 50% of their compensation, subject to certain limitations.
 Under the 401(k) Plan, the Company matches 25% of employee contributions for each participant up to 8% of the employee's compensation after one year of service.
-Expense under the plan, consisting of Company contributions and plan administrative expenses paid by the Company, totaled approximately \$2.5 million, \$2.3 million and \$2.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Expense under the plan, consisting of Company contributions and plan administrative expenses paid by the Company, totaled approximately \$2.7 million, \$2.5 million and \$2.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.

 The Company maintains a Nonqualified Deferred Compensation Plan (the "NQDC Plan") for all eligible employees.
 Eligible employees are employees who have capped contribution levels in our existing 401(k) Plan due to the thresholds dictated by the IRS definition of "highly compensated" employees, as well as other employees at the discretion of the Bright Horizons Family Solutions Nonqualified Deferred Compensation Plan Committee.
 The NQDC Plan is funded by elective employee contributions of up to 50% of their compensation.
 Under the NQDC Plan, the Company matches 25% of employee contributions for each participant up to \$2,500.
-The Company records an asset and a corresponding liability on the consolidated balance sheet for the deferred compensation plan that were \$1.1 million and \$1.2 million at December 31, 2015, respectively.
-The deferred compensation plan asset and liability were both \$0.3 million at December 31, 2014.
+The Company records an asset and a corresponding liability on the consolidated balance sheet for the deferred compensation plan that were \$2.7 million and \$2.8 million at December 31, 2016, respectively.
+The deferred compensation plan asset and liability were \$1.1 million and \$1.2 million at December 31, 2015, respectively.

-16. SEGMENT AND GEOGRAPHIC INFORMATION
+15. SEGMENT AND GEOGRAPHIC INFORMATION

-Bright Horizons work/life services are primarily comprised of full service center-based child care, back-up dependent care, and other educational advisory services.
+Bright Horizons work/life services are comprised of full service center-based child care, back-up dependent care, and other educational advisory services.
 Full service center-based care includes the traditional center-based child care, preschool, and elementary education, which have similar operating characteristics and meet the criteria for aggregation.
 Full service center-based care derives its revenues primarily from contractual arrangements with corporate clients and from tuition.
 The Company's back-up dependent care services consist of center-based back-up child care, in-home care, mildly ill care, and adult/elder care.
-The Company's other educational advisory services consists of the remaining services, including college preparation and admissions counseling, tuition reimbursement program administration, and related consulting services, which do not meet the quantitative thresholds for separate disclosure and are not material for segment reporting individually or in the aggregate.
+The Company's other educational advisory services consist of college preparation and admissions counseling, tuition reimbursement program management, and related consulting services, which have similar operating characteristics and meet the criteria for aggregation.
 The Company and its chief operating decision makers evaluate performance based on revenues and income from operations.